certifaction/cli/README.md

 >Digitally registers the document given as input or digitally register the
 >document with the hash given with the --hash flag.
 The document must be
 >prepared.
 If the document is not prepared then it will be prepared first
->before signing unless the --register-only flag is used.
-If the --register-only flag is
+>before signing unless the --no-prepare flag is used.
+If the --no-prepare flag is
 >used and the document was not prepared, then an error is returned.
 If the
 >document is prepared during registration, then the command will honor the
 >prepare command flags.
 If the input parameter and the --hash flag are omitted,